Don Mattingly: Toronto Blue Jays (2023–2025)

 On November 30, 2022, the Toronto Blue Jays announced that Mattingly would join the team as its bench coach.
 Ahead of the 2024 season, Mattingly was given the additional title of offensive coordinator, overseeing the team's hitting coaches and video coordinator.

 Following the 2024 season, Mattingly's role was reverted to that of a traditional bench coach.
-Mattingly was on the coaching roster when the Blue Jays made an unexpected run in the postseason, defeating his former team, the Yankees, in four games in the 2025 American League Division Series, and then winning the 2025 American League Championship Series over the Mariners in seven games to reach the World Series, which was Mattingly's first World Series appearance after over 40 years of playing/managing/coaching.
+Mattingly was on the coaching roster when the Blue Jays made a deep run in the postseason, defeating his former team, the Yankees, in four games in the 2025 American League Division Series, and then winning the 2025 American League Championship Series over the Mariners in seven games to reach the World Series, which was Mattingly's first World Series appearance after over 40 years of playing/managing/coaching.
 In the 2025 World Series, Mattingly's team lost in seven games to the Dodgers who were managed by Dave Roberts, whom the Dodgers hired after parting ways with Mattingly in 2015.
 The Dodgers' Clayton Kershaw was one of the few players remaining from when Mattingly managed that team.

 After the World Series loss, Mattingly stepped down from his role with the Blue Jays on November 6, 2025.

+Philadelphia Phillies (2026)

+On January 5, 2026, Mattingly was hired to serve as the bench coach for the Philadelphia Phillies under manager Rob Thomson.
+On April 28, 2026, as the Phillies began the day tied for last place in the majors following losses in 11 of their last 12 games, Thomson was fired and Mattingly was named interim manager through the end of the season.
+Mattingly was selected to the coaching staff at the MLB All-Star Game by National League manager Dave Roberts, Mattingly's third All-Star coaching assignment (2015 and 2017).